What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 Among public health leaders, the mantra for stopping coronavirus from surging is "test, trace and isolate."
 Widespread testing with fast results is the first step — if we don't have enough tests, we don't know where the virus is spreading.
 This has been a major sticking point in the U.S. response to the coronavirus, though progress has been made.

 A test that provides results in less than 15 minutes is now available in some hospitals and doctor's offices.
 The company that produces it, Abbott, says it is able to provide about 50,000 tests per day.
-It runs on the same platform that doctors use to do a quick, in-office strep or flu test.
+It runs on the same platform that doctors use to do quick, in-office strep or flu tests.

-Dr. Rachel Levine, Pennsylvania's secretary of health, said these types of quick tests will be "really critical," to broaden access to testing but so far her state has had trouble getting them.
+Dr. Rachel Levine, Pennsylvania's secretary of health, said these types of quick tests will be "really critical" to broaden access to testing, but so far her state has had trouble getting them.
 "We have to make sure that [there is] access in vulnerable communities," particularly for members of Hispanic and African American communities, she said.

 Nationally, there are more than 120,000 COVID-19 tests being done every day, but experts say we need to continue to ramp this up.
 "You want to be doing [tests] at mass scale," says Dr. Scott Gottlieb, former head of the Food and Drug Administration, who has developed a road map to reopening at the American Enterprise Institute.
 He says that could mean doing several million tests every week.